 Here is a short list of some of the nasty things that may be lurking in your detergent.
 Suffice it to say that if you can’t pronounce something it is probably not good for you!

 - Surfactants – Surfactants are chemicals that give cleaning agents a boost.
-There are a number that may be contained in your laundry detergent including, quaternium-15, which releases formaldehyde, nonylphenol ethoxylates, which is toxic to nerves and can cause skin rashes, asthma, and respiratory problems and linear alkyl benzene sulfonates (LAS) which can cause irritation to eyes and skin and is also toxic to aquatic life.
+There is a number that may be contained in your laundry detergent including, quaternion-15, which releases formaldehyde, nonylphenol ethoxylates, which is toxic to nerves and can cause skin rashes, asthma, and respiratory problems, and linear alkylbenzene sulfonates (LAS) which can cause irritation to eyes and skin and are also toxic to aquatic life.
 In addition, petroleum distillates, often found in laundry detergent have been linked to cancer and lung damage.

 - UV/Optical Brighteners – Just like their name says, these chemicals are meant to absorb UV light to make your clothes look brighter and whiter.
 A number of these chemicals, which remain on clothing after washing, can cause allergic reactions, and some have been found to be hormone disruptors and carcinogenic.